digimakergo/doc/tutorial/templating.md

 There are many possiblities in setting the override rule, eg. by content type, id, field value, author, etc. For more template override rules, see [references/template-override](../references/template-override)

-Note: if there are several rules matching one content, the topest will be used.
-There is debug tool which can debug which template is used and the matching process.
+> *Note: if there are several rules matching one content, the topest will be used.
+There is debug tool which can debug which template is used and the matching process.*

+## Template functions & filters

-For template function refrences, visit [functions/filters](../references/template)
+For template function&filter refrences, visit [functions/filters](../references/template)